stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

     git clone https://github.com/w0rp/ale.git ~/.local/share/nvim/site/pack/git-plugins/start/ale

+> Oni automatically detects an existing Neovim configuration, and will offer to use instead of the default settings.

 ## Setting Up A Directory Structure for Projects

 To keep your projects tidy, I would recommend following the